open/close all folders

 - Well-Intentioned Extremist: He comes off as one, wanting to protect humanity from Lycans and vampires.
 Turns out he's a lycan, and what he wants is to wipe out vampires and have Lycans become dominant.

 - Healing Factor: A pretty powerful one.
-His wounds heal almost instantly, giving him an almost immunity to silver.
+His wounds heal almost instantly.

 - Hoist by His Own Petard: Doomed by his own Healing Factor.